 Find out about the boat and equipment.
 A new boat offers the latest in comfort and features.
 Older boats can be fine too, but, a really old boat might be trouble!
-Ask about gear too, like spinning or bait casting reels - a good guide has both and will teach you if you like on how to use either!
+Ask about gear too, like spinning or bait casting reels - a good guide has both and will teach you how to use either!

 Find out how to identify your guide once you get to the ramp.
 Sometimes cell signals don't work at marinas and you could be asking around for a while to find your guide.
 Ask the guide what color boat is being used.
 Maybe other identifiers to make sure you can find each other.

 Some guides add "extras" - find out if they do before you book!
 This could be a charge for lost lures, or for using equipment.
 Gasoline charges are ones to watch for too!
 This should be determined before it creates a problem.
 Of course, you might be charged if you break a rod or drop one overboard.

 Ask what you need to bring.
 Sunscreen, food and beverages are often not included.
 Bring plenty.
 Offering to share with the guide might make the guide more willing to share with you too!
 Lose a hat or need sunglasses or something else, some guides will supply these.
 I supply Maui Jim polarized sunglasses for my clients along with Frogg Toggs rain gear.
 I always carry extra hats from my sponsors in case one gets blown overboard or someone forgets theirs.